xaviergenelin/NFL-Win-Prediction/README.md

 # Overview

-This app explores NFL data from the previous 2002-2014 seasons.
+This app explores NFL game data from the 2002-2014 seasons for both the regular season and postseason.

 ## Packages
 Current packages used: